-Capital assets include property and equipment and computer hardware with an individual cost of more than \$5,000 and an estimated useful life in excess of one year.
+Capital assets include property and equipment and computer hardware with an individual cost of more than \$5,000 and an estimated useful life in excess of one year, excluding right-to-use subscription assets, which are stated at the present value of certain required payments.
 For constructed assets, all costs necessary to bring assets to the condition and location necessary for the intended use are capitalized.
 Repairs and maintenance are charged to operations as incurred.
 Additions and betterments are capitalized.
 The costs of assets retired and accumulated depreciation are removed from the accounts.